OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/ProjectReview/WP2.md

  * These events **don't cost a lot** in terms of money
  * But they cost in terms of **time** and **administration**
- * The easiest access to the money, the easiest the admin, the easiest it is to make these events accessible to those who really need them.
+ * The easier the access to the money, the easier the admin, the easier it is to make these events accessible to those who really need them.

 --